H-jamesR2/Resume-Source-Control/README.md

 - Export as pdf
 - There is a left panel that should include stats about any job applications using that specfic resume, the backend is not hooked up so there is default values there.
 - On the right side there should be a view that allows you to see the the versions that you had previously saved
-## Job Scanner
+## Applications
-- Copy and past a job description that is computer science related and it should display a list of relavant hard and soft skills from that job posting
+-
 ## Blocks
 -
-## Applications
+## Job Scanner
--
+- Copy and past a job description that is computer science related and it should display a list of relavant hard and soft skills from that job posting

-# Language/Technologies Used:
+# Language & Technologies Used:
 - React.js, HTML/CSS, AWS, Github, MySQL
 - Flask, Python, spaCy
 - Figma, Indesign